lorarjohns/esprit-de-corpus/src/pages/articles/2019-04-30---Hacking Your Research/index.md

 </figure>

-If you can't have omniscience, you need something to fall back on when you get stuck.
-I recommend flexing your research muscles.
+If you can't have omniscience, you need something to rescue you when you get stuck.
+I like to call this hacking your research.
 Give as much care to formulating questions and searching for their answers as you do to your code.
 Ask yourself:

 * Am I asking the **right** question?
 * How did I phrase my question?
 Could I use other, more specific (or more general) keywords to target the information I need?